naufalmng/gc-hc/README.md

 ## English

-When Grafana Cloud says *"no data"*, the cause is almost always on the node — DNS, TLS, auth, a firewall rule, a typo. `gc-hc` runs from the node and tells you which one in seconds.
+When Grafana Cloud says *"no data"*, everyone starts pointing fingers. `gc-hc` runs from the node and checks the usual suspects — DNS, TLS, auth, firewall rules, and endpoint URLs — so you can stop guessing and start fixing.

 ### Install